Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

 \subsection{Collection of Interaction Data}

-{\bf Preprocessing of URLs:} Before collecting the interaction data associated with each article (URL), we (1) replaced the link shorteners with their corresponding URLs and (2) converted all article URLs to their canonical forms.
-During the conversion process, we primarily removed all unnecessary URL parameters (those sent after the "?" symbol) except for the ones essential to the canonical form (e.g., ``id" parameters are sometimes part of the canonical form).
-As another step in identifying the canonical forms, we replaced all the web archive links in the Ad Fontes dataset with the original links.
+{\bf Preprocessing of URLs:} Before collecting the interaction data associated with each article (URL), we (1) expanded link shorteners and (2) converted URLs to canonical forms.
+During the conversion process, we primarily removed unnecessary URL parameters after ``?" except those essential to canonical forms (e.g., ``id" parameters are sometimes part of the canonical form).
+We also replaced web archive links in the Ad Fontes Media’s dataset with original links.

-{\bf Primary data collection for the two sets of posts:} We used the CrowdTangle browser extension \cite{ct-extension} to collect the interaction data for the Facebook posts sharing each news article of interest.
-In addition to interaction statistics for the public posts that CrowdTangle (owned by Facebook) indexes and tracks over time (their database, available for and used by researchers, contains longitudinal interaction data for indexed posts), this extension provides access to the life-time interaction statistics, obtained thus far, across all posts (private + public).
-In this paper, we use this extension to collect statistics about all interactions associated with these two sets of posts: \textit{combined} and \textit{public}, where the {\em combined} captures all interactions of all posts (public + private) and the {\em public} is a subset of the {\em combined} (only capturing public posts).
+{\bf Primary data collection for the two sets of posts:} Prior to its shutdown by Facebook in{in} Aug.
+2024, CrowdTangle (owned by Facebook) provided access to interaction statistics for public posts, which it indexed in a database widely used by researchers.
+Additionally, their Chrome extension offered access to the life-time interaction statistics available at the time, encompassing all posts (public + private).
+In this study, we utilized the extension to collect statistics for two datasets: \textit{combined} and \textit{public}, where the {\em combined} dataset includes all interactions from all posts (public + private), and the {\em public} dataset represents a subset of the combined dataset, containing only interactions with publicly accessible posts.